Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

-In fact, in order to make sense of the power series definition of the exponential, one needs to work with various completions of $\fg$.
+in the group $G := \exp(\fg_{u,v})$ with Lie algebra $\fg_{u,v}$ defined by the Baker-Campbell-Hausdorff formula.
+In fact, in order to make sense of $G$ and of the exponential map $\exp \colon \fg_{u,v} \rightarrow G$, one needs to work with various completions of $\fg_{u,v}$.
 In this introduction, we ignore this issue and we refer to \cref{section_scattering_diagram} for details.